 About 130,000 people are injured in truck collisions each year, and about 98% of all truck accidents result in at least one death.
 Unlike private vehicles, truck drivers have Hours of Service (HOS) limits that are supposed to limit them to driving no more than 10 hours at a time, and no more than 11 hours a day.
 But oftentimes they work around the clock to deliver their load in the quickest time possible, driven by the financial incentive of multiple loads.
 Long hours on the road can create a drowsy driver who becomes oblivious to basic traffic hazards, causing an accident – this is the case in about 30% of all long-haul truck accidents.

-Contact Springer & Steinberg, P.C. today if you've been injured in a truck accident in Denver.
+Contact Springer & Steinberg, P.C. today if you've been injured in a truck accident in Colorado.
 We can provide the aggressive representation you need!

 Determining Who is Responsible for Your Accident